chilya-coder/dsa-notes/README.md

 This repository is a **quick recall system** for the **[Neetcode 150 LC](https://leetcode.com/problem-list/plakya4j//)**.

 I struggled A LOT when it came to DSA interviews.
-My first approach was memorization of solution, but then I've realized: strong algorithmic performance is not about that, but **inductive thinking**.
+My first approach was memorization of solution, but after a couple of days I couldn't re-project what've done any longer.
+That's what led me to realization -  strong algorithmic performance is not about memorization, but **inductive thinking**, ability to recognize **patterns**, **signals** and state clear **invariants**.

-Problems have clear **signals** that hint at a specific pattern and their own **invariants**.

 This repository is where I collect those notes - something I (or anyone) can revisit right before the interview.